Arasiabdulraheemkehinde/Employee-Dashboard/README.md

 Ohio has the highest number of employees, especially at the headquarters, followed by Pennsylvania and Illinois.
 Remote work is also notable, suggesting a flexible working arrangement.

 ### Age Distribution
 The majority of employees fall within the 31-40 and 41-50 age ranges, indicating a mature workforce with significant experience.
-The 21-30 age group is also well-represented, suggesting healthy entry-level hiring.
+The 21-30 age group is also well represented, suggesting healthy entry-level hiring.

 ### Gender Diversity
 There is a relatively balanced gender distribution, with males slightly outnumbering females.
 A small percentage of employees identify as non-conforming, indicating inclusivity.